-In health education, students Notes and guidance about what this part of the develop their understanding 'essence' statement refers to: of the The newspect lifestule, and easiel determine the of health factors that influence the health The personal, lifestyle, and social determinants of health. of individuals, groups, and society Application of the socio-ecological perspective - personal, interpersonal and societal considerations. lifestyle Lifestyle choices (as a personal determinant) - usually related to food and nutrition, exercise and recreation, alcohol and other drug use and could apply to other health behaviours that people choose to do or not to do.
-This could also include managing and reducing stress through economic, social, cultural, political, lifestyle choices.
-The various aspects of the social determinants of health - these are very environmental factors important for senior secondary learning. competencies Skills and abilities that require knowledge of what they are as well as competencies how and when to use them. mental wellness Mental and emotional wellbeing as part of overall or holistic wellbeing. reproductive health Sexual health - knowledge and skills for preventing unplanned pregnancy and STIs. positive sexuality Includes a range of considerations such as inclusiveness of diverse sex, · · · · · · · · · · · · · · · · · · · sexuality, and gender identities, positive romantic and sexual relationships, and extends to issues of gender equality. safety management Includes for example, addressing power imbalances in relationships, rights and responsibilities, safe use of alcohol and minimising harm from alcohol and other drug use for self and others, specific topics - driving, water safety, safety playing sport - all of which require knowledge of potential risks and informed decision making. nutritional needs Healthy eating that meets nutritional needs and maintains wellbeing. build resilience Understanding the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress and bouncing back from difficult experiences. strengthening their personal identity Includes consideration of body image, sex, sexuality and gender identity, and sense of self-worth cultural identity, and other ways of identifying ourselves; makes links particularly with the spirituality dimension of hauora. managing change and loss, Knowledge and understanding of a range of skills to use personally or responsible decision making, individually to support self, and interpersonally to support others. empathy skills that enhance relationships Specifically effective communication skills - listening, negotiation, skins that enhance relationships compromise, problem solving. take critical action Strategies (approaches) and actions that seek to change the factors that influenced the wellbeing issue in the first place in order to make sustainable improvements to people's wellbeing. promote personal, interpersonal, and Health promotion - models and concepts to understand effective health societal well-being promotion; strategies and actions for taking individual and collective sector wents action which promote personal, interpersonal and societal well-being. action mich promote personal, interpersonal and societal well being.
+In health education, students Notes and guidance about what this part of the develop their understanding 'essence' statement refers to: of the factors that influence the health The personal, lifestyle, and social determinants of health. of individuals, groups, and society Application of the socio-ecological perspective - personal, interpersonal or marviduais, groups, and society and societal considerations. lifestyle Lifestyle choices (as a personal determinant) - usually related to food and nutrition, exercise and recreation, alcohol and other drug use and could apply to other health behaviours that people choose to do or not to do.
+This could also include managing and reducing stress through lifestyle choices. economic, social, cultural, political, The various aspects of the social determinants of health - these are very environmental factors important for senior secondary learning. competencies Skills and abilities that require knowledge of what they are as well as wastel wells are how and when to use them. mental wellness Mental and emotional wellbeing as part of overall or holistic wellbeing. reproductive health Sexual health - knowledge and skills for preventing unplanned positivo covvolito pregnancy and STIs. positive sexuality Includes a range of considerations such as inclusiveness of diverse sex, sexuality, and gender identities, positive romantic and sexual relationships, and extends to issues of gender equality. safety management Includes for example, addressing power imbalances in relationships, surety management rights and responsibilities, safe use of alcohol and minimising harm from alcohol and other drug use for self and others, specific topics - driving, water safety, safety playing sport - all of which require knowledge of potential risks and informed decision making. nutritional needs Healthy eating that meets nutritional needs and maintains wellbeing. build resilience Understanding the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress and bouncing back from difficult experiences. strengthening their personal identity Includes consideration of body image, sex, sexuality and gender identity, and sense of self-worth cultural identity, and other ways of identifying ourselves; makes links manager also also also also also also also also particularly with the spirituality dimension of hauora. managing change and loss, Knowledge and understanding of a range of skills to use personally or responsible decision making, individually to support self, and interpersonally to support others. empathy skills that enhance relationships Specifically effective communication skills - listening, negotiation, skins that emiance relationships compromise, problem solving. take critical action Strategies (approaches) and actions that seek to change the factors that Take dividur decion influenced the wellbeing issue in the first place in order to make sustainable improvements to people's wellbeing. promote personal, interpersonal, and Health promotion - models and concepts to understand effective health societal well-being promotion; strategies and actions for taking individual and collective ŭ action which promote personal, interpersonal and societal well-being.